Scientific Name: Phaseolus vulgaris

 Hardiness Zones: 5 and 13; beans are not hardy and will die with light frost;

 Soil Requirements: Warm and well-drained; slightly acidic pH [6.5 – 6.8];

 Days until Germination: 8-16 days

 Sowing: Sow directly into ground 2″- 3″ deep once soil is warm and last frost is past—roughly two weeks.

-Pole beans need support of a trellis or fence.
-Plant seeds 1″ to 2″ deep, 5-6″ apart, in rows 4′ apart within an inch or two of the trellis or pole.
+Plant Spacing: Pole beans need support of a trellis or fence.
+Plant seeds 2″ to 3″ deep, 5″ to 6″ apart, in rows 4′ apart within an inch or two of the trellis or pole.
 For a tepee method, plant 6 to 7 seeds around each pole.

-Rattlesnake beans can be picked young at 4-6″ for eating or as fresh shelling beans once the beans have swelled in the pod.
-Continually harvest to encourage future growth and production.
+Harvest: 50-60 days; beans can be picked young at 4″ to 6″ for eating or as fresh shelling beans once the beans have swelled in the pods; continually harvest to encourage future growth and production;

 Grows Well With: Carrots, cauliflower, beets, cucumbers, cabbage, small amounts of leek and celeriac, marigolds, corn, summer savory, radishes

 Grows Poorly With: Garlic, shallots, chives, gladiolus, kohlrabi, sunflower, beets